Jordach/MineTracker/README.md

 Note: LovePlayer can be launched separately.

-The primary GUI in Python will usefully export previews of your track into /loveplayer/playback.mtr
+The primary GUI in Python will usefully export previews of your track into ```/loveplayer/playback.mtr```

 Please note that the player will only look for a single file.

-# Potential launching issues:
+# Potential Launching Issues:

 ```launch-mac-global.sh``` is used for those with macOS or Mac OS X installs where Love2D is installed globally.